alligatormon/alligator/README.md

 }
 ```

-## Certificate monitoring
+## Certificates monitoring
 Please refer to the explanation of x509 [context](https://github.com/alligatormon/alligator/blob/master/doc/x509.md).

-## Internal queries
+## Queries
 [Here](https://github.com/alligatormon/alligator/blob/master/doc/query.md) is an explanation of query context.

+## Actions
+Actions allows to run command on the system.
+How to use explained in the [documentation](https://github.com/alligatormon/alligator/blob/master/doc/action.md)

 ## Lang
 Lang is a way to run other software to collect metrics.
 [Here](https://github.com/alligatormon/alligator/blob/master/doc/lang.md) is an explanation.

 ## Actions
 Actions provides the capability to run other software via the command in response to the scheduler or metric behaviour.
+It also provide capability to export data in others databases.
 Here is an [explanation](https://github.com/alligatormon/alligator/blob/master/doc/action.md).

 ## Cluster
 Cluster enables the multi-node capabilities to synchronize metrics.
 [Here](https://github.com/alligatormon/alligator/blob/master/doc/cluster.md) is the more information about this.